ECTIC WAS FORMED TO ENHANCE RESILIENCY AND REDUCE THE IMPACT OF TRAUMA IN ERIE COUNTY.

 Community members are welcome to attend twice yearly coalition briefings, serve on a workgroup, as well as to request resources and/or professional development opportunities for their places of work or civic engagement.

-The three areas that ECTIC intends to focus on as we build and strengthen our efforts in Erie.
+The four areas that ECTIC intends to focus on as we build and strengthen our efforts in Erie.

 COALITION Executive Committee